JSFoundation/TAC/TAC-Charter.md

 membership of the TAC will consist of:

 1. One representative from each Collaboration Board.
-2. One representative from each jQuery Foundation Platinum Member organization.
+2. One representative from each JS Foundation Platinum Member organization.
 3. One representative from the Node.js Foundation.
-See the [Ecosystem Mentorship][] section below for details concerning the relationship between the jQuery Foundation and the Node.js Foundation.
+See the [Ecosystem Mentorship][] section below for details concerning the relationship between the JS Foundation and the Node.js Foundation.
 4. Individuals from the greater JS community as appointed by the existing TAC and the Board.